grian32/gini/README.md

 # gini

-A small and quick INI parser for Deno.
+A small and quick INI parser(and stringifier) for Deno.

 (also it has no deps :o)